 While we specifiy some of our IP policies below, we provide more background to our (ever-evolving) intellectual property in A Zentangle Approach to IP.
 Also, please note that if you are selling products inspired by our Zentangle Method, we provide more detailed information as to our policies in A Zentangle Approach to Royalties.
 We update these pages from time to time as circumstances change or as we learn new information.
 Since circumstances have to change before we need to (or can) update this page, this page may not always be up to date.
 That's why we always say, "If you have any questions, please ask."
 We are accessible and welcome queries about these matters.

 "Zentangle", our logo, "Anything is possible one stroke at a time", "Certified Zentangle Teacher", "CZT", "Zentangle Apprentice", "Zentomology", and our die-cut, rounded corner tile design are trademarks, service marks or certification marks of Rick Roberts, Maria Thomas and/or Zentangle, Inc. The marks accompanied bye the ® symbol above are also federally registered trademarks.

 Many aspects of the Zentangle® Method, including our materials and teaching tools, as well as the material on this site, are covered by copyright which is owned by Zentangle, Inc. All rights reserved.

-Writing about the Zentangle method, art or company
+Writing about the Zentangle Method, artform or company

 If you are writing about the Zentangle Method, artform or company, for instance, in an article or product review, please use our name and:

 - Place an ® after your first use of the word "Zentangle".

 - Mention that the Zentangle Method was created by Rick Roberts and Maria Thomas.
 (We have a patent pending on the teaching method.)

 - Remember that our Zentangle teaching materials and tools are covered by copyright.

 - Refer or link to zentangle.com.

 - Use "Zentangle" as an adjective (the Zentangle Method, Zentangle art, Zentangle artform, a Zentangle approach, etc.).
-Instead of using Zentangle as a verb, we suggest using "tangle" as a verb which is an untrademarked term meaning to draw according to the Zentangle Method.
+Instead of using Zentangle as a verb, we use "tangle" as an untrademarked term meaning to draw according to the Zentangle Method.